eda-ricercatore/gulyas-scripts/notes/gnu-octave.md

 Functions to find elements and check conditions
 	\cite[\S16.1 Finding Elements and Checking Conditions]{Abbott2016,Eaton2016}:
++ any(x)
+	- any(x, dim)
+	- "For a vector argument, return true (logical 1) if any element of the vector is nonzero."
+	- "For a matrix argument, return a row vector of logical ones and zeros with each element indicating whether any of the elements of the corresponding column of the matrix are nonzero."
++ all(x)
+	- all(x, dim)
+	- "For a vector argument, return true (logical 1) if all elements of the vector are nonzero."
+	- "For a matrix argument, return a row vector of logical ones and zeros with each element indicating whether all of the elements of the corresponding column of the matrix are nonzero."
 + diff(x)
 	- diff(x, k)
 	- diff(x, k, dim)